moinakdas/Wayside-Installation-Tracker/README.md

 |`preOpTesting`|`(BinProgress)` Whether Pre-Operation Testing was performed |

 ### Switch Activities
-The `SwitchActivities()` class represents the installation progress of the Switch (`"SWITCH"`) type of equipment.
+The `SwitchActivities` class represents the installation progress of the Switch (`"SWITCH"`) type of equipment.
+Each attribute in turn is represented by the `BinProgress` class.
 Its attributes are shown below.

 | Attribute | Defintions |
 |-----------|------------|